shingo-mori/RoboND-DeepLearning-Project/writeup.md

 In addition to the up-sampling technic with the encoder/decoder structure, FCNs apply other two technics to make its segmentation  more precise; 1x1 convolutional layers and skip connection.

 1x1 convolutional layers enable the network to multiply the sums of convolution in the encoder layer while preserving their spacial information.
-Skip connection works by connecting the output of one layer of the encoder to another layer of the decoder.
-This allows the network to use information from multiple resolutions.
+Skip connection works by connecting the output of one layer in the encoder to another layer in the decoder.
+This allows the decoder to use information from multiple resolutions.

 In this project, the network is comprised of the following layers: